 First… A Treatise on Savings Terminology

 The list of culprits is long and mercurial: annual, claimable, incremental, first-year, one-time, cumulative, non-programmatic, programmatic, standards-induced, naturally occurring, in-the-baseline, baseline-adjusted, etc. The first 20 pages of this report would prove an inadequate space for the definitions of all the different types and categories of “energy savings” used in the Northwest and in the industry at large.
 The jargon is often necessary for making distinctions among how savings are calculated, or how they are aggregated over time, or how they are adjusted for attribution and baseline issues.
 However, the nomenclature can render the uninitiated reader utterly nonplussed, downright angry (why don’t the values in second row sum to that column in the bar chart?!?!), or worse – skeptical.
-Meanwhile, the initiated may apply their own parochial understanding to the same terms and embark unawares of what we really mean to say.
+Meanwhile, the initiated may apply their own understanding to the same terms and embark unawares of what we really mean to say.

 To avoid a confused and potentially hostile readership, we define and discuss a few key terms.
 We use these terms—and only these—to define the savings we report herein.